Marinus Dijkhuizen

-Marinus Dijkhuizen (born 4 January 1972) is a Dutch professional football manager and former player who is head coach of club De Graafschap.
+Marinus Dijkhuizen (born 4 January 1972) is a Dutch professional football manager and former player who is head coach of club VVV-Venlo.

 As a player, Dijkhuizen had notable spells as a forward in his native Netherlands with Excelsior, Cambuur and TOP Oss.
 He retired as a player in 2009 and entered management with Dutch lower league clubs VV Montfoort and then VV De Meern.
-Since 2014, Dijkhuizen has managed Excelsior (twice), Brentford, NAC Breda, Cambuur and De Graafschap.
+Since 2014, Dijkhuizen has managed Excelsior (twice), Brentford, NAC, Cambuur, De Graafschap and VVV-Venlo.

 Playing career

 Dijkhuizen was born in 's-Gravenzande.
 A forward, he spent the majority of his 14-year professional career in the top two divisions of Dutch football, most notably with two spells at both Excelsior and Cambuur.
 He was a part of the SC Cambuur team which secured promotion to the Eredivisie in the 1997–98 season and later played top-flight football with Utrecht.
 He had a loan spell with Scottish Premier League club Dunfermline Athletic during the 2000–01 season.
-He retired at the end of the 2008–09 season after a player-coach spell at hometown club 's-Gravenzande SC.
+He retired at the end of the 2008–09 season after a player-coach spell at hometown club 's-Gravenzandse SV.